 How to get to Coimbra

-• Take the train, but bare in mind that you need to walk 40min to reach the city centre.
+- Take the train, but bare in mind that you need to walk 40 minutes to reach the city centre.
 There are plenty of train connections between Porto and Coimbra and the trip lasts between 1h20 and 2h40, depending on the train.
-You can check the schedules on CP website.

 Santiago de Compostela, in Spain